w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Ordered list
 {:.ap}

 Use an ordered list (`<ol>`) when the sequence of the menu items is important.
-In the following example the menu items represent the steps of a construction manual, so that the reading order is important:
+In the following example, the menu items represent the steps of a construction manual:

 {::nomarkdown}
 <%= code_start('','Ordered List') %>